KenMwaura1/customer-rewards/README.md

 This is a simple script to query a postgres database for customer details and reward them with airtime Utilizing SqlAlchemy as the ORM and the Africas Talking python SDK to send airtime.

+The aim of this project is to act as a proof of concept for automating customer rewards.

 ## Getting Started
 ### Points to Note
 There are 4 main scripts in this repository: `